Kush Maini: FIA Formula 3 Championship

 Maini progressed to the FIA Formula 3 Championship in 2022, driving alongside Caio Collet and Alexander Smolyar at MP Motorsport.
 Maini was quoted as saying that he was "excited to join MP Motorsport for [his] first year in FIA F3", and that the team's results the previous year showed "their ability to coach rookie drivers on their way to immediately performing well in the series".
 He started his season off by qualifying in third place in Bahrain, however Maini would be forced to start from the back of the grid for both races due to him missing the weighbridge during the session.
 At the next round in Imola, Maini scored his first points of the season with a fifth-placed finish.
 More points followed at Silverstone, where Maini lost out on the podium to Reece Ushijima in the sprint race.
-Maini would experience his best result of the season in Hungary, finishing third on Saturday, thus scoring his only podium of the year, and seventh on Sunday.
-However, this would end up being his final points finish of the year, as Maini ended up 14th in the drivers' standings.
+Qualifying sixth in Hungary, Maini would experience his best weekend of the season.
+He finished third on Saturday, after a mistake from Isack Hadjar ahead, thus scoring his only podium of the year.
+He followed it up with seventh in the feature race.
+However, this would end up being his final points finish of the year, as Maini ended up 14th in the drivers' standings with 31 points.

 FIA Formula 2 Championship

-In November 2022, Maini was confirmed to drive for Campos Racing in the 2023 F2 season, also taking part in the 2022 Formula 2 post-season test at the Yas Marina Circuit.